As on: Jun 08, 2023 05:19 PM

 a) Statutory Auditors

-Pursuant to provisions of Section 139 and other applicable provisions, if any, of the Companies Act, 2013 (the Act') and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, the Company has appointed RAK CHAMPS & CO LLP (Firm Registration No. 131094W) having Membership No: 218600 as
+Pursuant to provisions of Section 139 and other applicable provisions, if any, of the Companies Act, 2013 (‘the Act') and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, Mr. Ramanatha Shetty, Partner having Membership No: 218600 from M/s.
+RAK CHAMPS & CO LLP, Chartered Accountants (Firm Registration No. 131094W) were appointed as Statutory Auditor of the Company for a period of five years from the conclusion of 27th Annual General Meeting (AGM) till the conclusion of 32nd Annual General Meeting (AGM) of the Company to be held in 2025-26.

 Comment on Auditors' Report

-b) Secretarial Audit Report for the year ended 31st March, 2022:
+c) Secretarial Audit Report for the year ended March 31, 2023:

-The Board appointed Ranjeet Kumar Sharma & Associates, Practising Company Secretary, to conduct Secretarial Audit for the FY 2021-22.
-The Secretarial Audit report for the financial year ended March 31, 2022 is annexed herewith marked as Annexure 3 to this report.
+The Board appointed Ms. Shipra Agarawal from M/s.
+S.A. & Associates, Company Secretaries (COP No. 3173), Practising Company Secretary, to conduct Secretarial Audit for the FY: 2022-23.
+The Secretarial Audit report for the financial year ended March 31, 2023 is annexed herewith marked as Annexure 3 to this report.

 The provisions of Section 148 under Companies Act, 2013 are not applicable to the Company.